SchulzLab/ORNA/README.md

   ./build/bin/ORNA -input input.fa -output output.fa -base 1.7 -kmer 21 -nb-cores 1
 ```

-Note that ORNA only accepts input file in fasta format

 ## Citation
 If you use ORNA in your work please cite: